Lochia After Childbirth: Stages, Warning Signs, and When to Call Your Doctor

 Women who’ve had a cesarean delivery face a higher risk of postpartum hemorrhage, with rates of 844.7 per 100,000 births compared to 544.9 for vaginal births.

-These factors can lead to delayed postpartum recovery, affecting your health weeks after childbirth.
-Furthermore, access to pediatric healthcare systems is crucial for ensuring comprehensive postpartum care and support for new mothers.
+A history of bleeding disorders, such as von Willebrand disease, also raises the risk of lochia complications and infection.
+These factors can delay recovery for weeks after childbirth.
+Access to pediatric healthcare systems is also important for ensuring comprehensive postpartum care for new mothers.

 Understanding Normal Versus Abnormal Lochia